univention/univention-portal/doc/concepts/10_architecture.md

 ```

-- DW: Do we need the "User ready to receive notifications" or do we want to listen simply for all notifications?
+> **DW:** Do we need the "User ready to receive notifications" or do we want to listen simply for all notifications?
-  - Is it possible to try and call someone who is not logged into the portal?
+  >> **SKF:** Is it possible to try and call someone who is not logged into the portal?
-    - If yes, the incoming-call info does not need to be routed if the user is not online and does not need to be persisted, either.
+    >>> If yes, the incoming-call info does not need to be routed if the user is not online and does not need to be persisted, either.
       It will turn into a missed call information and show up the next time the user logs in.

-  - Another question is, which component keeps track of user status.
+  >> **SKF:** Another question is, which component keeps track of user status.
 Will the BE query the status from the FE somehow?
 I don't know if that is possible at all, since no session exists.

 # Notification Trigger Process